 Mozart's Daily Routine – Much Work, Hardly Any Recreation

 One looks in vain for periods of relaxation in Mozart’s daily routine.
 Even the noon appointments and evening parties were actually “work” – network maintenance, so to speak.
+Moreover, Mozart always had to keep these appointments himself and could not entrust them to his assistants, as he sometimes did with compositional tasks.

 This is a clear difference to the daily routine of later composers: Beethoven, for example, liked to go to the pub in the evening to read the newspaper.
 Benjamin Britten used to take extensive afternoon walks and, of course, the typical British teatime.